To better understand what we’re doing to

 Rabbit Control Plan 2021-2026

-The City's inaugural Rabbit Control Plan 2021-2026 was adopted at the 27 July Council Meeting.
-The City would like to thank our community and the various stakeholders who provided input into the development of the plan over the three phases of consultation.
+Our inaugural Rabbit Control Plan 2021-2026 was adopted by Council on 27 July 2021.
+We would like to thank our community and the various stakeholders who provided input into the development of the plan over the three phases of consultation.
 We are looking forward to implementing this important plan.

 Please visit our Have Your Say page to download a copy of the final plan and learn more about the consultation process involved.